We are now open, pre-booking tickets in advance is essential.

 As a charity, Gift Aid is important to us, please Gift Aid it.

 There is free on-street parking, toilets (including disabled toilets and baby changing), gift shop and disabled access.
-Coach tours are welcome: please get in touch to pre-book.
+Coach tours are welcome: please pre-book your tickets.
 Assistance dogs are welcome.

 Historic image (c) Peter Darley.